sdrasco/EdgeWalker/README.md

 For organizations or individuals that wish to use the project without adhering to the GPLv3 terms (for example, for private or commercial use without sharing modifications), a **commercial license** is available.
 Please contact Steve Drasco at steve.drasco@gmail.com for details on obtaining a commercial license.

+For the full text of the GPLv3 license, see the [LICENSE](LICENSE) file in this repository.

 ## Contact

 For questions or suggestions, please contact Steve Drasco at steve.drasco@gmail.com